mgraber/street-based-demographics/README.md

 The first method available is to use common spatial packages and built-in tools.
 This primarily involves opening our data into `geopandas` geoDataFrames.
 In the previous section, our data contained a column called 'geometry' containing the WKT for points, lines, or polygons.
 Loading data into pandas keeps the columns as is.
 On the other hand, `geopandas` loads a table while creating `shapely` geometric objects behind the scenes.
 This gives us access to all of the `shapely` geometric manipulation functions, including a useful one called `distance()`.
 This approach is implemented in `match_tlid_geo.py`.

 A more efficient approach is implemented in `match_tlid.py`, which relies on `match_tlid_utils.py`.
 The modified workflow is essentially the following: data are loaded, merged with the crosswalk created by `tiger_xwalk.py` (giving lists of possible TLIDs), then converted to dictionaries.
 Minimum distances are calculated using a basic euclidean distance, which walks along all coordinates of all possible line segments and returns the TLID associated with minimum distance vertex.
 A dictionary of results is exported as a CSV.

+### Analysis of results: Hypothesis testing

+The utility of the scripts in this repository assumes we have some reason to group point-based data by street segments, rather than by blocks or other polygons.
+The final script, `permute_tlids.py` allows us to test whether street-based groupings actually differ from more conventional (and convenient) areal units.

+`permute_tlids.py` performs a hypothesis test.
+The null hypothesis is that point-level data are distributed randomly (spatially-speaking) within each block.
+The script generates an empirical distribution for this hypothesis by randomly shuffling TLID assignments of points within each block for several iterations.
+Using this disribution, the script finds empirical p-values.
+Each p-value represents the following:

+The probability of observing a an average difference between street-aggregations and associated block-aggregations more extreme than the "real" difference, given a null hypothesis that data within each block is spatially random (i.e. there is no pattern in the location of point data, holding blocks constant).

+`permute_tlids.py` includes a step that generates random point-level "data" -- values associated with each of the Denver address points.
+"Real" implementations would use point-level data that contains more variables than simple location -- such as point-level demographic data available in restricted Census data centers.